37% More Net Wealth

 Do not know/Refuse to answer

 Do not know/Refuse to answer – If you’ve gone through the prior two questions, you already know, I dislike this option.
-I would rather put the odds in my favor by guessing at one of the answers than to not answer it at all by selecting Do not know/Refuse to answer.
-Since there are only two actual answers to select from, I have a 50/50 chance of correctly guessing the answer if I’m unsure.
+I would rather you put the odds in your favor by guessing at one of the answers than to not answer it at all by selecting "Do not know/Refuse to answer".
+Since there are only two actual answers to select from, you have a 50/50 chance of correctly guessing the answer if you are unsure.